theangrytech-git/az-104-training/environment/1. Exam Questions/Managing Identities and Governance.md

 #### Task 1: Security Group Creation
 1. Create a Security Group called ‘Data Uploaders’ in Entra ID that includes users from the Temp, Warehouse, and R&D Department.
-2. Assign roles of Storage Blob Data Contributor for Storage Accounts based in UK South and UK West.
+2. Assign roles of Storage Blob Data Contributor for Storage Accounts based in UK South and North Europe.

 #### Task 2: Dynamic Group Creation
 1. Create a dynamic group called 'VM Logins' in Entra ID that includes users with specific attributes, like department or job title for Users based in the R&D, Product-Oversight, and Temp Departments.